Managing clusters and cluster groups↑

 Connect a cluster by clicking the New Cluster button.

-You can connect to a currently live cluster or build a cluster and connect.
+You can connect to a currently live cluster.
+Click Connect to Live Cluster button, and click Next

 In the form that appears, set a name and description for the cluster and a region.